 Manage Your Bankroll

-Roulette can be a fast-paced game and it’s easy to get caught up in the excitement and place more bets than you can afford to lose.
-To avoid this, set a budget before you start playing and stick to it.
-You can also use betting systems like the Martingale or Paroli systems to manage your bankroll and minimize your losses.
+Roulette can be a fast-paced game, and it’s easy to get caught up in the excitement and place more bets than you can afford to lose.
+To avoid chasing a roulette payout and exceeding your limit, set a budget before you start playing and stick to it.
+You can also use popular roulette betting strategies like the Martingale, Andrucci, or Paroli systems to manage your bankroll and minimize your losses.

 Play European or French Roulette